-D.2.5 Facility for Radioactive Waste (RAW) Shipment
+D.2.6 Radioactive Waste (RAW) Shipment

-In order to ensure the concept of RAW and IRAW/ZRAM management, a transport system was established providing for shipment of:
+In order to ensure the concept of RAW, IRAW and ZRAM management, a transport system was established providing for shipment of:

 - 1. Solid and liquid RAW within Jaslovské Bohunice premises; - 2.
 Solid RAW between Jaslovské Bohunice Mochovce sites, - 3.
-Institutional RAW and ZRAM from the whole territory of SR to Jaslovské Bohunice.
+Institutional RAW and ZRAM from the whole territory of SR to Jaslovské Bohunice, resp.
+Mochovce.